 Hannah is imaginative, dedicated, and passionate about food and it shows through in all her recipe creations.
 She is also the author of My Sweet Vegan, Vegan Desserts, Vegan à la Mode, and Easy as Vegan Pie, and you can find more of her magic on her award-winning blog, Bitter Sweet Vegan.

-Recipe reprinted with permission from Real Food, Really Fast by Hannah Kaminsky.
+The vegan hash browns recipe was reprinted with permission from Real Food, Really Fast by Hannah Kaminsky.
 Published January 2018 by Skyhorse Publishing.
-This post is not sponsored and all thoughts are my own.
-For your convenience, this article contains Amazon affiliate links which help us keep the lights on here at World of Vegan.
+Please note that this article contains Amazon affiliate links which help us keep the lights on here at World of Vegan.